wp-plugins/masjidnow/readme.txt

 Email me through the contact form at [masjidnow.com](http://masjidnow.com)

 == Changelog ==

+= 1.5.2 =
+* Added plugin icons
+* Made compatible with WordPress 4.0.
+* Fixed conflicts with other plugings using PrayTime library

 = 1.5.1 =
 * Added support for PHP 5.2.X (fixed error caused by getTimestamp method).